Is my spouse entitled to part of my stock options, restricted stock, and other equity grants upon our divorce?

 - whether you live in a "community property" state

-- whether your company's plan permits stock options to be transferred in a divorce
+- whether your company's plan permits stock options or restricted stock to be transferred in a divorce

 - whether your options are vested

-- when you received the option grant (i.e. before, during, or after your marriage and the separation)
+- when you received the option or restricted stock grant (i.e. before, during, or after your marriage and the separation)

 Judges in family law have substantial discretion in structuring divorce decrees.
 Most states include the value of at least vested options in the property settlement.
-Many states even consider the value of unvested options that were granted during the marriage, and a few also consider future grants in determining or modifying any child-support payments.
+Many states even consider the value of unvested options and restricted stock granted during the marriage, and a few also consider future grants in determining or modifying any child-support payments.

 For example, changes to the divorce laws of Illinois in 2016 clarify that stock options and restricted stock acquired during marriage are presumed to be marital property.
 Exceptions do apply, e.g. if the employee can prove that the grant was acquired through a gift, a legacy, or an exchange of property before the marriage, or that it was excluded by a premarital agreement or a postnuptial agreement.
 (For more on the revised divorce law in Illinois, see a commentary from Illinois Matrimonial & Family Law.)